Samsung Galaxy S2 review

 Reviewed by Stuart from England on 8th Mar 2012

-never experienced any sort of echo whilst on a call on my phone
+never experienced any sort of echo whilst on a call on my phone (incidentally

-thing my nokia does i cant make the galaxy do it, namely send a text
+my nokia does i cant make the galaxy do it, namely send a text message to 50

-smartphone I have ever used.
+I have ever used.
 The UI is nice you will never ever regret buying it inspite

 Reviewed by Colin from Scotland on 1st Mar 2012